AfatSony/KGE_Project_2022_HealthCare/Code Libraries/README.md

 ```
 We combined the data of 05_Encounters.csv and CNR-Rome as we need only those encounter IDs which map to a specific date in the 05_Encounters.csv for fetching several properties of the patients (such as healthissue, observations, diagnostics and medications of the patient) .

-6. Fetch the healthissue of each patient from the file containing combined data of CNR-rome patient and 05_Encounters.csv.
+6. Fetch the healthissue of each patient from the file 05_Encounters.csv based on the specific date of visit.